Visitacion Valley, San Francisco: San Francisco Public Library

+Churches

 The St. James Presbyterian Church was erected at 240 Leland Avenue in 1906.
 The current building was built in 1923 and designed by San Francisco Bay Area native architect Julia Morgan.
+The neighborhood community and S.F.
+Heritage is advocating for this church as a historical landmark.

 In 1907, Archbishop Patrick William Riordan established a new parish in the Visitacion Valley.
 The original church was built on Cora Street, between Sunnydale and Visitacion avenues.
 In 1909, the church was located at the corner of Loehr Street and Visitacion Avenue.
 The third church was located between Raymond Avenue and Delta Street, using the material from the second church.
 The current Church of the Visitacion is located at 655 Sunnydale Avenue, which has been there since at least 1961.
 The Our Lady of the Visitacion School private Catholic K–8 school is located on the premises.
 Its student population is close to 50% Filipino Americans.
 Former California governor Peter Hardeman Burnett's house was also on the premises, on what was then called Burnet Grove.
 The house was later torn down to make way for the construction of the school.

+Media

-The neighborhood was featured in the 2004 television film Sucker Free City.
+The neighborhood was featured in the 1958 film The Lineup and the 2004 television film Sucker Free City.

+In 1986, the Visitacion Valley Community Center began printing the free Visitacion Valley Grapevine community newspaper.
+In 2011, it ceased production, due to statewide budget cuts; it had a 25-year run.

+Events

-The annual Visitacion Valley Festival, a street fair hosted along the commercial Leland Avenue and organized by the volunteer group Visitacion Valley Connections, began in 2006.
+In 2006, the annual Visitacion Valley Festival began, a street fair hosted along the commercial Leland Avenue and organized by the volunteer group Visitacion Valley Connections.

-The Visitacion Valley Community Center began printing the free Visitacion Valley Grapevine community newspaper in 1986.
-It had a 25-year run and ceased production in 2011 due to statewide budget cuts.

-Recent developments

-The Visitacion Valley Redevelopment Area for the area centering at Leland Avenue and Bayshore Boulevard, including the former Schlage Lock Factory, was adopted by the Board of Supervisors in April 2009.
-Home Depot proposed to build a big box store in March 2000.
-This proposal was dropped in January 2001 after opposition by neighborhood interests and local politicians.
-The San Francisco Board of Supervisors approved interim rezoning to low-density commercial in January 2001.
-A transit-oriented mixed-use development (Visitacion Valley TOD Project) will be constructed on the former Schlage Lock Factory and Southern Pacific Rail Yard following demolition of existing buildings, except for the Historic Office Building, and brownfield remediation, which started after Remediation Action Plan was approved on November 16, 2009.
-This project will feature a grocery store, condos, parks, and other new redevelopment designed to revitalize the neighborhood.
-Due to local redevelopment budgets all across California being cut by Governor Jerry Brown, development was delayed until 2014 and construction is currently expected to finish by 2021.

-Redevelopment also came in the construction of a new Muni Metro line called the T Third Street, which terminates at Sunnydale Station.
-The extension into the neighborhood is part of a major project to ultimately extend Muni to the northeast section of the city, thus granting easy and faster access for the neighborhood's Chinese residents to Chinatown and for future development along Third Street.